UPDATED – Which COVID-19-Related Payroll Tax Credit Is My Business Eligible to Receive? by Cherry Laufenberg, CPA

-In the wake of the COVID-19 pandemic, the U.S. enacted laws providing a variety of financial-relief measures to support businesses struggling to maintain operations and payroll through the crisis period.
-Key among those provisions are tax credits for businesses that retain employees despite full or partial suspensions of their operations and that continue to pay workers who qualify for sick and family leave.
+In the wake of the COVID-19 pandemic, the U.S. enacted various laws providing a variety of financial-relief measures to support businesses through the crisis period.
+Key among those provisions are tax credits for those businesses that retain and continue to pay qualifying wages to employees despite interruptions or their normal business operations.

 It is critical that businesses pay careful attention to ongoing IRS guidance to understand how and if they may qualify for these tax benefits and for what period of time.
-For example, the second round of stimulus signed into law on Dec.
-27, 2020, extends and in some cases expands the relief measures included in the Families First Coronavirus Response Act (FFCRA) and the CARES Act, which were enacted in March of last year.
+For example, additional rounds of stimulus signed into law at the end of 2020 and early 2021 extend and in some cases expand the relief measures originally included in the Families First Coronavirus Response Act (FFCRA) and the CARES Act.

 Employee Retention Tax Credit

-Under the first round of COVID-19 stimulus, private-sector businesses and nonprofits that were able to keep their workers on payroll between March 12, 2020, and Dec.
+Under the first round of COVID-19 stimulus, private-sector businesses and nonprofits that were able to keep their workers on payroll between March 13, 2020, and Dec.
 31, 2020, were eligible for refundable tax credits of as much as $5,000 per employee for the year.
-However, the second round of stimulus included in the Consolidations Appropriations Act of 2021 extends the employee retention tax credit (ERTC) through June 30, 2021, and increases the maximum credit amount to $14,000 per employee for the first two quarters of 2021.
+Subsequent legislation extended the employee retention tax credit (ERC) through Dec.
+31, 2021, and increases the maximum credit amount to $7,000 per employee per quarter, or $28,000 per employee for all of 2021.

 Who Qualifies for the Employee Retention Tax Credit?

-Under the latest stimulus package, the ERTC is available beginning on Jan.
-1, 2021, to a wider swath of businesses including those that are 1) fully or partially suspended by government-mandated business closures through the June 30, 2021, extension period, or 2) whose gross receipts for any quarter in 2021 are less than 80 percent gross receipts during the same quarter in 2019.
+Under the latest stimulus package, the ERC is available beginning on Jan.
+1, 2021, to a wider swath of businesses including those that are 1) fully or partially suspended by government-mandated business closures through Dec.
+31, 2021, or 2) whose gross receipts for any quarter in 2021 are less than 80 percent gross receipts during the same quarter in 2019.

 How Do I Calculate the Employee Retention Credit?

 Effective Jan.
 1, 2021, the credit increases to 70 percent of qualified wages (and health care benefits) paid to eligible workers between Jan.
-1 and June 30, 2021, up to a maximum of $10,000 per employee, for all calendar quarters.
-Therefore, the available credit increases to $7,000 for each of the first two quarters in the new year, or $14,000 per employee for both quarters.
+1 and Dec.
+31, 2021, up to a maximum of $10,000 per employee, for all calendar quarters.
+Therefore, the available credit increases to $7,000 for each of the first two quarters in the new year, or $28,000 per employee for all four quarters.